Nonbossy Mechanisms: Mechanism Design Robust to Secondary Goals: Full Characterizations in Specific Settings

 \subsection{Gibbard-Satterthwaite Style Characterization for the Common Outcome Setting}

 First we present a characterization for the setting where all agents share a common outcome, as described in Section~\ref{sec:payment}.
-Somewhat surprisingly, this characterization shows that the seemingly rich space of IC and NB mechanisms (which, notably, involve payments) contains only ``trivial mechanisms''.
-These mechanisms must have the same form as the characterization of non-manipulable social choice rules in the celebrated result of Gibbard-Satterthwaite \citep{gibbard1973manipulation,satterthwaite1975strategy}: they are either dictatorships, or only two outcomes are relevant.
+Somewhat surprisingly, this characterization shows that the seemingly richer space of PIC and NB mechanisms (which, notably, involve payments) contains only ``trivial mechanisms''.
+These mechanisms must have the same form as the characterization of non-manipulable social choice rules in the celebrated result of Gibbard and Satterthwaite \citep{gibbard1973manipulation,satterthwaite1975strategy}: they are either dictatorships, or only two outcomes are relevant.

 \begin{theorem} Consider the setting where all agents share a common outcome and valuations are from the complete domain, i.e., $\cO = \{(o_c, \dots, o_c) \mid o_c \in \cO_1 = \dots = \cO_n\}$ where $|\cO_i| < \infty$, and each $\cV_i$ is the collection of all functions from $\cO_i$ to $\bR_+$.
-In this setting, any IC and NB mechanism satisfies the Gibbard-Satterthwaite characterization, i.e., either it is dictatorship or it uses only two outcomes.
-Formally, any IC and NB mechanism $M = (f, p)$ in this setting must satisfy at least one of the following two conditions: \begin{itemize} \item Dictatorship: there exists an agent $i$ such that $(f(v), p(v)) = (f(v_i), p(v_i))$, i.e., $f$ and $p$ depend only on agent $i$'s valuation. \item Two outcomes: the image of $(f, p)$ has cardinality at most $2$, i.e., $|\{(f(v), p(v)) \mid v \in \cV\}| \le 2$. \end{itemize} \end{theorem} \begin{proof}[Proof Sketch] If the mechanism $M$ is NB, then by our payment characterization, the payment $p$ is solely a function of the eventual outcome $o$.
+In this setting, any PIC and NB mechanism satisfies the Gibbard-Satterthwaite characterization, i.e., either it is dictatorship or it uses only two outcomes.
+Formally, any PIC and NB mechanism $M = (f, p)$ in this setting must satisfy at least one of the following two conditions: \begin{itemize} \item Dictatorship: there exists an agent $i$ such that $(f(v), p(v)) = (f(v_i), p(v_i))$, i.e., $f$ and $p$ depend only on agent $i$'s valuation. \item Two outcomes: the image of $(f, p)$ has cardinality at most $2$, i.e., $|\{(f(v), p(v)) \mid v \in \cV\}| \le 2$. \end{itemize} \end{theorem} \begin{proof}[Proof Sketch] If the mechanism $M$ is NB, then by our payment characterization, the payment $p$ is solely a function of the eventual outcome $o$.
 Consider the social choice problem (where agents wish to elect a single outcome) where the preferences of agent $i$ over the $|\cO|$ outcomes are given by the values of $v_{i}(o) - p_{i}(o)$ in increasing order.
-Then $M$ is a mechanism that solves this social choice problem; moreover, we can show that if $M$ is IC for the original problem, it must be IC for this social choice problem, and that every possible collection of $n$ orderings over the outcomes can occur.
+Then $M$ is a mechanism that solves this social choice problem; moreover, we can show that if $M$ is PIC for the original problem, it must be PIC for this social choice problem, and that every possible collection of $n$ orderings over the outcomes can occur.
 It follows from the Gibbard-Sattherthwaite theorem that $M$ must take the above form. \end{proof}